JL496/JL496/README.md

 -----------------------------------------

 ### Description
-The Python and R repositories contain portfolio material.
-Everything else is set to private for confidentiallity, making this a rather unexciting GitHub profile.
+Everything is currently set to private, making this a rather unexciting GitHub profile.
-Information about me can be found at [julialundstrum.com](https://www.julialundstrum.com/)

 -----------------------------------------